slinkp/practical-deep-learning-fastai/README.md

 ### Lesson 4 NLP Book: Chapter 10

+**Sidebar**: I wish the book would warn you when midway through a chapter it's going to ask you to do something that takes significant GPU time: as a first time reader, you have no idea whether that's going to be 3 minutes or literally 3 hours, and that makes it hard to plan your study time!

 #### Process tweak note

 For this one i'm trying a new strategy -